Is MGIC Investment Corporation (MTG) a Keeper?

 Is It Worth Investing in MGIC Investment Corporation (NYSE :MTG) Right Now?

-MGIC Investment Corporation (NYSE:MTG) scored a price-to-earnings ratio above its average ratio, recording 6.73 x from its present earnings ratio.
-Plus, the 36-month beta value for MTG is at 1.94.
-Opinions of the stock are interesting as 10 analysts out of 12 who provided ratings for MGIC Investment Corporation declared the stock was a “buy,” while 0 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”
+MGIC Investment Corporation (NYSE:MTG) scored a price-to-earnings ratio above its average ratio, recording 7.40 x from its present earnings ratio.
+Plus, the 36-month beta value for MTG is at 1.88.

-The average price from analysts is $13.07, which is $3.28 above the current price.
-MTG currently public float of 332.92M and currently shorts hold a 5.45% ratio of that float.
-Today, the average trading volume of MTG was 4.07M shares.
+MTG currently public float of 332.92M and currently shorts hold a 6.25% ratio of that float.
+Today, the average trading volume of MTG was 4.11M shares.

 MTG’s Market Performance

-MTG stocks went down by -4.90% for the week, with a monthly jump of 9.48% and a quarterly performance of 17.29%, while its annual performance rate touched -29.35%.
-The volatility ratio for the week stands at 3.71% while the volatility levels for the past 30 days are set at 4.04% for MGIC Investment Corporation.
-The simple moving average for the period of the last 20 days is -4.75% for MTG stocks with a simple moving average of 5.22% for the last 200 days.
+MTG stocks went up by 6.38% for the week, with a monthly jump of 8.32% and a quarterly performance of 26.12%, while its annual performance rate touched -23.18%.
+The volatility ratio for the week stands at 4.11% while the volatility levels for the past 30 days are set at 3.84% for MGIC Investment Corporation.
+The simple moving average for the period of the last 20 days is 4.09% for MTG stocks with a simple moving average of 16.50% for the last 200 days.

 Analysts’ Opinion of MTG